Protecting Your Wealth One Piece at a Time

 Durable powers of attorney apply to both health care and property decisions.
 The document establishes another person (called your attorney-in-fact) as the person with decision-making powers regarding your (the principal’s) health care and finances should you become incapacitated or unable to make health and financial decisions for any other reason.

-At the Law Offices of David A. Straus in Las Vegas, our lawyer helps people throughout Nevada make these difficult but important decisions regarding their futures.
-With over thirty years of estate planning experience, our attorney has authored and co-authored several books on the various subjects of estate planning.
-If you have not modified your durable powers of attorney (also referred to as advance health care or medical directive) since October 2009, you need to consult a knowledgeable estate planning lawyer as soon as possible.
+At the Law Offices of David A. Straus LLC in Las Vegas, our lawyer helps people throughout Nevada make these difficult but important decisions regarding their futures.
+With over 35 years of estate planning experience, our attorney has authored and co-authored several books on various subjects of estate planning, including The Complete Guide to Estate & Financial Planning In Turbulent Times.
+If you have not modified your durable powers of attorney (also referred to as an advance health care or medical directive) since October 2009, you need to consult a knowledgeable estate planning lawyer as soon as possible.
 Laws concerning property and financial powers of attorney have changed.

-Your attorney-in-fact is able to make decisions regarding your property despite your state of incapacity.
+Your attorney-in-fact can make decisions regarding your property despite your state of incapacity.
 The durable power of attorney works the same in a will-based plan as in a trust-based plan, but a trust-based plan has an opportunity for substituted judgment.

-Taking Steps To Protect Your Finances And To Guard Against Abuse
+Taking Steps To Protect Your Finances And Guard Against Abuse

 You can control the powers granted to your attorney-in-fact.
-There are really no effective methods to prevent abuse, but some things that may be done include:
+There are no truly effective methods to prevent abuse, but some measures that may be taken include:

-The “safety-net” with a trust-based plan is that all property held in the name of the trust is automatically managed by the successor trustee named in the trust to make substituted judgment — typically the spouse first and other family members subsequent to the surviving spouse’s ability or desire to be the successor trustee.
+The “safety net” with a trust-based plan is that all property held in the name of the trust is automatically managed by the successor trustee named in the trust to make substituted judgment – typically the spouse first and other family members after the surviving spouse’s ability or desire to be the successor trustee.

 In effect, the trustor, the person transferring the property to the trust, provides powers of management to successor trustees if incapacity occurs.
 A trust-based plan also involves a durable power of attorney in case there are assets outside of the ownership of the trust.